What Is Included in an SEO Audit?

 Competitor Analysis

-On top of the content and technical aspects mentioned above, a good SEO audit should also help you see where you stand compared to your competitors.
+In addition to the content and technical aspects mentioned above, a good SEO audit should also help you see where you stand relative to your competitors.

 A great way to do this is to use the “Domain Overview” on Semrush.
-This tool will give you a solid comparison of the key metrics of the selected domains to see where you are falling behind.
+This tool provides a clear comparison of key metrics across domains, helping you identify gaps and opportunities.

-- Organic Keywords - Shows how many keywords the domain ranks for
+• Organic Keywords — How many keywords the domain ranks for

-- Referring Domains - Shows how many different domains link to the analyzed domain
+• Referring Domains — How many different domains link to it

 Conclusion

-To wrap up, we cannot stress enough the importance of SEO audits in this article.
+To wrap up, we cannot stress enough the importance of SEO audits.
 Regular audits will give you insights into your website’s overall performance and keyword rankings.

-By following and implementing these content and technical aspects, you can ensure that your website is successfully optimized for SEO at all times.
+By following and implementing these content and technical best practices, you can ensure your website is consistently optimized for SEO.